 That old saying “location, location, location” is hugely relevant in the salon industry.
 Almost just as important as the address of your salon is how you use that space, and how you make your business’s presence known to passing foot traffic.
 Don’t make the mistake of obscuring your business from potential customers that pass your area by making your salon invisible or hard to find.

-Even if you provide amazing services and deliver a top notch client experience, you won’t get the chance to if no one knows that your salon exists.
+Even if you provide amazing services, deliver a top notch client experience, and have tremendous salon advertising ideas, you won’t get the chance to if no one knows that your salon exists.
 Growth depends on bringing in new clients, so advertising your salon really isn’t an option if you want to succeed in the long term.
-How you choose to spend your marketing dollars is up to you, and we will cover a lot of different ways that you can and should market your salon later in this guide.
+How you choose to spend your salon marketing dollars opens in a new windowis up to you, and we will cover a lot of different ways that you can and should market your salon later in this guide.
 Just don’t make the choice to skip advertising altogether and still expect to grow, even if it is tempting to do so to boost your short term profits.

 If you’ve been in the salon business for a long time, you may remember an era where computers and tech tools weren’t necessarily essential to succeeding as a small business owner.
 Those days have come and gone.
 Avoiding computers and technology in this day and age is a huge mistake that will sabotage your potential.